A Nasty Tale Of Ubud’s Monkey Forest

 We had to see the doctor for them to give us a prescription for the drug, then go to a desk where we gave them the prescription, then we had to go to a pay kiosk to pay for the drug before collecting it and taking it to the doctor to administer.

 All was well after that and Sue has had no symptoms or side effects.

 Rabies can take up to a year or so to show up but all is fine.

-This was just our experience and hope it helps other in some way.
+This was just our experience and hope it helps others in some way.

 Doubtless to say we won’t be going anywhere near any monkey forest again.

-Remember that they are wild animals even if they look cute they have big sharp teeth.
+Remember that they are wild animals and even if they look cute they have a nasty bite.